There are heaps of great photo spots in Melbourne, hardly a surprise for such a photogenic city!

 Centre Place is my favourite of Melbourne’s famous laneways.
 The Victorian Capital’s answer to Diagon Alley, it’s flanked by hole-in-the-wall style restaurants filled with Melburninan’s catching up on the day’s gossip.

-The Best Photography Kit for Travel: A Comprehensive List
+Recommended Reading: The Best Photography Kit for Travel (All my favourites)

 The View From Mount Dandenong